HYPJUDY/caffe-dnnh/README.md

 * **Train:** Write prototxt to define dnnh and bash files to execute for training on preprocessed triplet CIFAR-10 dataset.
 * **Test/Evaluate:** Write prototxt to encode images and bash files to execute for image retrieval.
 Implement the metric of mean average precision (mAP) for evaluation.
 * **Analysis:** Draw performances for 12-bit, 24-bit and 48-bit hash code and make some analysis.
-* **Presentation:** Prepare a slide to show my work.
+* **Presentation:** Prepare a [slide](https://github.com/HYPJUDY/caffe-dnnh/blob/master/YupanHuang-Similarity-Based-Visual-Search.pdf) to show my work.

 # How to run
 ## Deploy
-You may directly download my caffe-dnnh zip and deploy (may need to fix errors dut to different environment and version).
+You may directly download my caffe-dnnh zip and deploy (may need to fix errors due to different environment and version).
 Or you can follow the instructions to add files/contents to the [newest caffe release](https://github.com/BVLC/caffe).
 Here `CAFFE-ROOT` refers to your root caffe directory and `caffe-dnnh` to mine.
 1. Add file `caffe-dnnh/src/caffe/layers/triplet_ranking_hinge_loss_layer.cpp` to path `CAFFE-ROOT/src/caffe/layers` and file `caffe-dnnh/include/caffe/layers/triplet_ranking_hinge_loss_layer.hpp` to path `CAFFE-ROOT/include/caffe/layers`.
 2. Modify file `CAFFE-ROOT/src/caffe/proto/caffe.proto`:
    * Add the following code directly.